Yousluv/Marketing-Sales-Analysis/README.md

 ![](ROI_Channel2.png)

-Data-Driven Insights:
+**Data-Driven Insights:**
-•	Pinterest:
+-	Pinterest:
-o	Highest ROI across all campaigns with 96% in Spring and Summer and 95% in Fall, indicating it is the most effective platform for driving conversions.
+-	Highest ROI across all campaigns with 96% in Spring and Summer and 95% in Fall, indicating it is the most effective platform for driving conversions.
 It shows strong performance across different seasons.
-•	Instagram:
+-	Instagram:
-o	Strong performance with 93% ROI in Summer, 90% in Spring, and 89% in Fall, making it a valuable platform, especially during seasonal campaigns.
+-	Strong performance with 93% ROI in Summer, 90% in Spring, and 89% in Fall, making it a valuable platform, especially during seasonal campaigns.
-•	Facebook:
+-	Facebook:
-•	Lowest ROI at 90% in Summer, declining to 80% in Spring and 78% in Fall, suggesting a need for strategy reevaluation on this platform.
+-	Lowest ROI at 90% in Summer, declining to 80% in Spring and 78% in Fall, suggesting a need for strategy reevaluation on this platform.

-Key Takeaway:
+**Key Takeaway:**
 Brands should prioritize Pinterest for high ROI campaigns, leverage Instagram for seasonal marketing, and reassess Facebook strategies due to declining returns.

 2. How does spend correlate with conversion value across different campaigns?
-Summary:
 -	Fall Campaign: Total Spend of £79,281 and a conversion value of £749,005.99 with an ROI of 843.51%.
 -	Spring Campaign: Total Spend of £49,548 and a conversion value of £498,285.06 with an ROI of 903.76%
 -	Summer Campaign: Lowest spend of £34,352, and conversion value of £484,409.21. highest ROI at 1,308.88%,